VicFrolov/pocket-district/README.md

 Already have a business?
 See what people are saying with an easy search.

-###About
+##About
-This was created for Loyola Marymount University's computer science 402 final project during the Spring of 2016. made with love and will be most definitely developed further.
+This was created for Loyola Marymount University's computer science 402 final project during the Spring of 2016.
+Made with love by Victor Frolov, and will be most definitely developed further.

-### Acknowledgments
+##Acknowledgments
 PocketDistrict makes use of the following libraries:
 * [Alamofire](https://github.com/Alamofire/Alamofire)
 * [AlamofireImage](https://github.com/Alamofire/AlamofireImage)